Bly comes out for Poetry Month, and the poets come out for Bly

 Bly was at the University Club on Summit Avenue in St. Paul as part of the monthly Carol Connolly Reading Series.
-April is poetry month, and Connolly had packed the bill with fine poets.
-Louis Jenkins was a crowd pleaser with his humorous prose poems; Freya Manfred read her earthy poems of nature and family, and Thomas R. Smith opened the evening with a poem about spring, which he read with vigor.
-“It’s amazing how doing a good loud poem clears away nervousness,” he said.
+April is poetry month, and Connolly had packed this month's bill with nothing but fine poets.
+Louis Jenkins ("Nice Fish") was a crowd pleaser with his humorous prose poems; Freya Manfred, tall and strong, read her earthy poems of nature and family; and Smith opened the evening with a powerful poem of spring, which he read with vigor.
+"It's amazing how doing a good loud poem clears away nervousness," he said.

-Each poet paid homage to Bly, the star of the evening.
-“We’re all borrowing so much from Robert that in the next life we’re all going to have to do his dishes and take out his garbage," Smith said, before reading a final poem that he acknowledged was inspired by Bly.
+Each poet paid a little homage to Bly, the star of the evening.
+"We're all borrowing so much from Robert that in the next life we're all going to have to do his dishes and take out his garbage," Smith said, before reading a final poem that he acknowledged was inspired by Bly.

 And the man in the black coat turns, and goes back